Lead Authority

 A new coastal strategy

-Bournemouth, Christchurch and Poole Council (BCP) and New Forest District Council (NFDC) have worked together with the Environment Agency (EA) to produce a strategy for Christchurch Bay and Harbour.
-It identifies where, when and broadly what type of works are needed to manage the risks of coastal flooding and erosion over the next century and roughly what they may cost.
-It will also consider the effects of predicted climate change on coastal communities, including sea level rise and the increased frequency of storms.
+Bournemouth, Christchurch and Poole Council (BCP) and New Forest District Council (NFDC) worked together with the Environment Agency (EA) to produce a strategy for Christchurch Bay and Harbour.
+It identifies where, when and broadly what type of works are needed over the next 100 years to manage the risks of coastal flooding and erosion and roughly what they may cost.
+It also considers the effects of predicted climate change on coastal communities, including sea level rise and the increased frequency of storms.

 As Coast Protection Authorities, BCP and NFDC do not have a statutory duty to undertake coast protection work, but we use permissive powers to protect the coastline and work with communities to help them adapt to future coastal change.
 In addition, along with the EA, BCP (as Lead Local Flood Authority – LLFA) has statutory responsibilities for managing flood risk; Hampshire County Council is the LLFA covering the NFDC area.